HongtingYin/jarvis_data_eng_HongtingYin/linux_sql/README.md

 | disk_available   | INT          | Root directory available disk in KB    |

 2. Scripts:
   * `psql_docker.sh`: a bash script is used to setup PostgreSQL with Docker and provision a psql instance.
-  * `host_info.sh`: a bash script is used to collect hardware specifications data and store them in table host_info.
+  * `host_info.sh`: a bash script is used to collect hardware specifications data and stor them in table host_info.
-  * `host_usage.sh`: a bash script is used to collect server usage data and store them in ta ble host_usage.
+  * `host_usage.sh`: a bash script is used to collect server usage data and store them in table host_usage.
-  * `ddl.sql`: a set of SQL queries to create database and tables that store the collected d ata.
+  * `ddl.sql`: a set of SQL queries to create database and tables that store the collected data.
-  * `queries.sql': a set of queries to find a group of hosts by hardware info and also calcu late the average memory usage percentage for each host.
+  * `queries.sql': a set of queries to find a group of hosts by hardware info and also calculate the average memory usage percentage for each host.

 ## Usage
 1. Setup docker and start a container, stop a container: